-Key audit matter How the matter was addressed in our audit Refer to note 10 in the annual report.
+Key audit matter How the matter was addressed in our audit Key audit matter How the matter was addressed in our audit Refer to note 10 in the annual report.
 The Group carries exploration and evaluation assets as at 30 June 2021 in accordance with the Group's accounting policy for exploration and evaluation assets.
 The recoverability of exploration and evaluation assets is a key audit matter due to the significance of the total balance and the level of procedures undertaken to evaluate management's application of the requirements of AASB 6 Exploration for and Evaluation of Mineral Resources ('AASB 6') in light of any indicators of impairment that may be present.
-Our procedures included, but were not limited to the following: Obtaining an understanding of the current status of the tenements/projects including key activities undertaken during the period; Making enquiries of management with respect to whether any impairment indicators in accordance with AASB 6 have been identified across the Group's exploration project; Assessing management's determination that exploration activities have not yet progressed to the point where the existence or otherwise of an economically recoverable mineral resource may be determined through discussions with management and review of ASX announcements and other relevant documentation; Reviewing capitalised exploration expenditure during the period to ensure it meets the recognition criteria under AASB 6; and Ensuring that the group has the rights to
+Obtaining an understanding of the current status of the tenements/projects including key activities undertaken during the period; Making enquiries of management with respect to whether any impairment indicators in accordance with AASB 6 have been identified across the Group's exploration project; Assessing management's determination that exploration activities have not yet progressed to the point where the existence or otherwise of an economically recoverable mineral resource may be determined through discussions with management and review of ASX announcements and other relevant documentation; evaluation assets as at 30 June 2021 in accordance with the Group's accounting policy for exploration and evaluation assets.
+The recoverability of exploration and evaluation assets is a key audit matter due to the significance of the total balance and the level of procedures undertaken to evaluate management's application of the requirements of AASB 6 Exploration for and Evaluation of Mineral Resources ('AASB 6') in light of any indicators of impairment that Obtaining an understanding of the current status of the tenements/projects including key activities undertaken during the period; Making enquiries of management with respect to whether any impairment indicators in accordance with AASB 6 have been identified across the Group's exploration project; Assessing management's determination that exploration activities have not yet progressed to the point where the existence or otherwise of an economically recoverable mineral resource may be determined through discussions with management and review of ASX announcements and other relevant

-• Ensuring that the group has the rights to tenure and maintains the tenements in good standing.
+- Reviewing capitalised exploration expenditure during the period to ensure it meets the recognition criteria under AASB 6; and - Ensuring that the group has the rights to tenure and maintains the tenements in good standing.